Fothergilla: planting, pruning and care

 • Hardiness -15°C

-Native to moist woods and turf moors of the south-east United States, Fothergilla is a bush belonging to family Hamamelidaceae, like its close relative witch-hazel.
-Genus Fothergilla comprises two species, Fothergilla gardenii, sometimes called “dwarf Fothergilla”, and Fothergilla major (monticola).
-In recent years both species have given rise to new hybrid varieties such as Fothergilla x intermedia and cultivars like ‘Blue Shadow’, ‘Blue Mist’ or ‘Red Licorice’.
+Native to moist woods and turf moors of southeastern United States, Fothergilla is a bush belonging to family Hamamelidaceae, like close relative witch-hazel.
+Genus Fothergilla contains two species, Fothergilla gardenii, sometimes nicknamed “dwarf Fothergilla” and Fothergilla major (monticola).
+In recent years both have produced new hybrid varieties such as Fothergilla x intermedia and cultivars like ‘Blue Shadow’, ‘Blue Mist’ or ‘Red Licorice’.

-Fothergilla has slow growth and forms a dense, highly ramified bush from the base, with a pyramidal or upright habit.
-Of modest stature with a well-defined silhouette, it is perfectly suited to small and medium gardens and, although it may send out a few suckers, it never becomes invasive.
-Fothergilla gardenii will rarely exceed 60–90 cm in every direction, while the larger Fothergilla major will not surpass 2.50 m in height and develops almost as much spread at maturity.
+Fothergilla has slow growth and forms a dense, highly ramified bush from base, with an ovoid or upright habit.
+Modest in size, with a well-defined silhouette, it is perfectly suited to small and medium gardens and, although it may send out some suckers, it never becomes invasive.
+The Fothergilla gardenii will rarely exceed 60 to 90 cm in all directions, while larger Fothergilla major will not exceed 2.50 m with nearly as much spread when mature.

 Fothergilla surprises with its light, fragrant spring flowering.
-In March, April–May or June depending on climate, curious inflorescences appear as erect terminal spikes 2–5 cm long, emerging before the leaves and dotting the still-bare grey twigs like small bottle-brushes.
-Petal-less flowers consist of many long reflexed stamens 1–3 cm long, set in a chartreuse-green calyx, forming cylindrical spikes resembling small bottle-brushes.
+In March, April–May or June depending on climate, curious inflorescences appear as terminal spikes 2 to 5 cm long, emerging before leaves and dotting the still grey bare shoots, like small brushes.
+Petal-less flowers are made up of many long upturned stamens 1 to 3 cm long, set in a chartreuse-green calyx, forming cylindrical spikes reminiscent of small bottle brushes.

-Flowers are white, tending to chartreuse-green or yellow at the start of flowering and sometimes tinged with pink or cream.
+They are white, tending to chartreuse-green or yellow at start of flowering and sometimes tinged with pink or cream-white.
 Fragrant, they give off a delicious sweet honey scent that attracts pollinating insects and drives bees wild!
-They develop into ovoid capsules, each containing a small shiny seed.
+They develop into ovoid capsules each containing a small shiny seed.

 Fothergilla flowers